djevans071/Rebalancing-Citibike/README.md

 ## App
 ![](images/slide14.png)

-I have developed web app called [BikeFlow](http://www.cbalancer.site) that uses current station availability and weather data to make a prediction of the current flow based on the model.
+I have developed a web app called [BikeFlow](http://www.cbalancer.site) that uses current station availability and weather data to make a prediction of the current flow based on the model.
 It shows a profile of the flow of the station based on historical data and the current hour displayed in red.
 It also displays a rebalancing recommendation based on the prediction.
 All code for the website is found in the `websitetools/` folder.